emulation-plans/azure-lab/README.md

 - It will also, create a domain and join the client to the domain
 - A Kali Linux machine
 - An Azure Bastion host
-- #TODO: setup vuln AD scripts to allow vulns from the get go

 ## Assumptions
 - You have an Azure Subscription